 Once the HDR has merged and you are presented with a single image, begin your normal darkroom work.

-I noted these obvious problems:
+I noted these obvious problems with my photograph:

 As usual, I am incapable of leveling a tripod and all the trees lean left.
 Tilting the frame a few degrees, using the horizon-leveling tool, stood them vertical.